jelic98/dynamico/README.md

 ## TODO

-* Use device hash to target specific users
+* Use device hash/brand/model to target specific users
+* Make ordinary click listener actions like finish activity, start a new one etc.
+* Make interface for custom click listeners
+* Use configuration fields to modify layout

 ### Still pretty fresh.
 Stay tuned!